jriguera/ansible-ironic-standalone/README.md

 as manageable ...
 Have a look at the Ironic documentation.

-## Ironic Client Playbooks

-To automatically define (and delete) baremetal servers using the driver `agent_ipmitool` (which allows deploy full disk images -with LVM, for example), There are two playbooks which are using the `configdrive` role to create the initial Cloud-Init configuration with the proper network definition.
-Have a look at the playbooks and at the `/vars` folder to see how to define the variables for your infrastructure.
-Also, you can define more Images by creating files in `images` folder.

-Together with the QCOW2 disk images, the configdrive definition is provided to the clients via URL, from the HTTP server running on the Ironic server.

 ### Testing with Vagrant

 The static variables are defined in `Vagrantfile` and `site.yml`, pay attention to the local IP and MAC addresses.

-First, create a Trusty image as described previously and upload to `http://localhost:8080/images`, then check if the variables defined in `vars/vbox.yml` match the internal IP of Ironic server.

 Then, `vagrant ssh ironic` and become root `sudo -s` and go to `/vagrant` and run `ansible-playbook -i hosts/vbox add-vbox.yml`: